sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataapps_reconciliation/dataapps_reconciliation.md

 tags:
 lastUpdated: 2024-12-19

-# Snapshot and Inventory Adjustments
+# Reconciliation

 ## Overview
 Duration: 5

 The ability to take snapshots and run stored procedures directly from a Sigma data app empowers teams to automate workflows, enhance data accuracy, and streamline decision-making processes.

-Using a Sigma data app, users can capture snapshots of live data stored in a cloud data warehouse (CDW), such as Snowflake, preserving frozen records of data at specific points in time for reliable retrieval and analysis.
+Using a Sigma data app, such as in this "Reconciliations" QuickStart, users can capture snapshots of live data stored in a cloud data warehouse (CDW), such as Snowflake, preserving frozen records of data at specific points in time for reliable retrieval and analysis.

 Snapshots are invaluable for tracking changes in data over time, a crucial requirement for teams managing dynamic datasets.
 They ensure data accuracy and consistency by allowing comparisons between live data and historical snapshots.

 The flexibility to execute stored procedures from the Sigma UI further enhances these workflows, enabling teams to integrate complex data operations seamlessly into their applications, reducing manual effort, and driving greater efficiency.